-- 58.1 If a matter arises between Council meetings and which needs to be dealt with before the next Council meeting, a decision can be taken by written resolution of the Council which subject to byelaw 58.2 takes effect as if it had been passed at a Council meeting. - 58.2 Such a written resolution must be sent to all members of Council and to be valid must be signed and approved by the number of members of the Council equal to, or greater than, 80 per cent of those who would be entitled to vote on the resolution at a Council meeting. - 58.3 For the purposes of byelaw 58.2 the signatures on the resolution referred to in that byelaw need not be on a single document and may be faxed or scanned. - 58.4 A written resolution is effective on the date on which signature and approval by 80 per cent of the members of the Council has been achieved.
+- 59.1 If a matter arises between Council meetings and which needs to be dealt with before the next Council meeting, a decision can be taken by written resolution of the Council which subject to byelaw 59.2 takes effect as if it had been passed at a Council meeting. - 59.2 Such a written resolution must be sent to all members of Council and to be valid must be signed and approved by the number of members of the Council equal to, or greater than, 80 per cent of those who would be entitled to vote on the resolution at a Council meeting. - 59.3 For the purposes of byelaw 59.2 the signatures on the resolution referred to in that byelaw need not be on a single document and may be faxed or scanned. - 59.4 A written resolution is effective on the date on which signature and approval by 80 per cent of the members of the Council has been achieved.

-59 Committees
+60 Committees

-- 59.1 The Council may appoint committees consisting of such person or persons (whether members of the Council or not) as it decides and may, subject to any specific restriction in the Charter and byelaws, exercise its power under byelaw 3 to delegate such of its powers, authorities and discretions to the committee, on such terms and conditions, as it thinks fit and may from time to time revoke or alter any of such powers, authorities or discretions so delegated. - 59.2 Subject to these byelaws and to any terms and conditions imposed by the Council, a committee of the Council can meet for the dispatch of business, adjourn, and otherwise regulate its proceedings as it thinks fit. - 59.3 A committee can hold physical meetings or meet by electronic means. - 59.4 A meeting of a committee held by electronic means is deemed to take place where the largest group of those participating is assembled or, if there is no such group, where the person chairing the meeting is. - 59.5 Persons who are not eligible members of the Institute must not account for more than one-third of the members of any committee. - 59.6 The President is entitled to be a member of every committee of the Council.
+- 60.1 The Council may appoint committees consisting of such person or persons (whether members of the Council or not) as it decides and may, subject to any specific restriction in the Charter and byelaws, exercise its power under byelaw 3 to delegate such of its powers, authorities and discretions to the committee, on such terms and conditions, as it thinks fit and may from time to time revoke or alter any of such powers, authorities or discretions so delegated. - Subject to these byelaws and to any terms and conditions imposed by the Council, a committee of the Council can meet for the dispatch of business, adjourn, and otherwise regulate its proceedings as it thinks fit. - 60.3 A committee can hold physical, hybrid or virtual meetings. - 60.4 Persons who are not Eligible Members of the Institute must not account for more than one-third of the members of any committee. - 60.5 The President is entitled to be a member of every committee of the Council.